Alternative Dispute Resolutions under CPC

 Afcons Infrastructure’s Case[3]

-A list of matters composed by the court which may or may not be come under the ambit of ADR cases like election petition, cases of fraud, forgery, coercion, etc., suit of title, claim against minor are unsuited for the reference of ADR.
+A list of matters composed by the court which may or may not come under the ambit of ADR cases like election petitions, cases of fraud, forgery, coercion, etc., suit of title, and claim against minors are unsuited for the reference of ADR.

-Cases related to trade,commerce, and contract ,tort claims or consumer disputes are suitable under ADR.
+Cases related to trade, commerce, contract, tort claims or consumer disputes are suitable under ADR.

 Saleem Advocate Bar Association’s Case[4]